App SSH Overview

 Space managers and space developers can configure SSH access from the command line.
 The Cloud Foundry Command Line Interface (cf CLI) also includes commands to return the value of the SSH access setting.
-See the Accessing Apps with Diego SSH topic to use and configure SSH at both the app level and the space level.
+To use and configure SSH at both the app level and the space level, see Accessing Apps with Diego SSH.

 Cloud Foundry deployments control SSH access to apps at the Cloud Foundry level.
 Additionally, Cloud Foundry supports load balancing of SSH sessions.
-The Configuring SSH Access topic describes how to set SSH access for your deployment.
+For more information about setting SSH access for your deployment, see Configuring SSH Access.

-The SSH system components include the SSH proxy and daemon, and the system also supports authentication, and load balancing of incoming SSH traffic.
-The Application SSH Components and Processes topic provides a conceptual overview.Create a pull request or raise an issue on the source for this page in GitHub
+The SSH system components include the SSH proxy and daemon, and the system also supports authentication and load balancing of incoming SSH traffic.
+For a conceptual overview, see App SSH Components and Processes.Create a pull request or raise an issue on the source for this page in GitHub